MicrosoftDocs/security/compass/administration-capabilities.md

 ms.topic: article
 ms.service: security
 localization_priority: Normal
-description: "Learn about the capabilities that can help with administration."
+description: Learn about the capabilities that can help with administration.
 ---

 # Administration capabilities